AezakmiSS/AezakmiSS/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on MERN project which is implementation of IBM hyperledger Blockchain Application.
+- 🌱 I’m currently learning Java, Design Patterns, HLD and LLD.
+- 👯 I’m looking to collaborate on JS projects, problem solving, Java discussion.
+- 📫 How to reach me: shekharsuman.cse@gmail.com

 <!--
 **AezakmiSS/AezakmiSS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.